Indonesia Volcano Eruption Kills 10, Sets Houses Aflame - UrduPoint

 An AFP journalist near the volcano said five villages were evacuated, forcing thousands of people to seek shelter elsewhere.

-Buildings near the volcano were covered by thick ash while some wooden homes caught fire, and the ground was pockmarked with holes caused by flying molten rocks.
+Buildings near the volcano were covered by thick ash while others had collapsed from falling volcanic debris, with the rubble still smouldering hours after the eruption.

 The crater erupted just before midnight and then again at 1:27 am (1727 GMT Sunday) and 2:48 am, the country's volcanology agency said.

-The volcanology agency hoisted the highest alert level and told locals and tourists not to carry out activities within a seven-kilometre (4.3-mile) radius of the crater.
+The volcanology agency hoisted the highest alert level because of an increase in volcanic activity, telling locals and tourists not to carry out activities within a seven-kilometre (4.3-mile) radius of the crater.

-"There has been a significant increase in volcanic activity on Mount Lewotobi Laki-Laki," it said in a press release Monday.

 It released images that showed the roofs of houses collapsed after they were hit by volcanic rocks, and locals sheltering in communal buildings.